iridium-browser/website/pages/0_privacy-policy.md

 ## Privacy Policy #
 {:.align-center}

-### 1. Data protection at a glance #
+### 1. Data protection #

 #### General information #
 The following notices provide a simple overview of what happens to your personal data when you visit this website.
 Personal data is any data by which you can be personally identified.
 For detailed information on data protection, please refer to our privacy policy listed below this text.
 #### Data collection on this website #
 **Who is responsible for data collection on this website?**
 Data processing on this website is carried out by the website operator.
 You can find his contact details in the legal notice of this website.

 **How do we collect your data?**
 Your data is collected on the one hand by you providing it to us.
 This can be, for example, data that you enter in a contact form.
 Other data is collected automatically or after your consent when you visit the website by our IT systems.
 This is mainly technical data (e.g. Internet browser, operating system or time of page view).
 The collection of this data takes place automatically as soon as you enter this website.

 **What rights do you have regarding your data?**
 Some of the data is collected to ensure error-free provision of the website.
 Other data may be used to analyze your user behavior.

 **What rights do you have regarding your data?**
 You have the right at any time to receive information free of charge about the origin, recipient and purpose of your stored personal data.
 You also have a right to request the correction or deletion of this data.
 If you have given your consent to data processing, you can revoke this consent at any time for the future.
 You also have the right to request the restriction of the processing of your personal data under certain circumstances.
 Furthermore, you have the right to lodge a complaint with the competent supervisory authority.